A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Introduction

-\begin{rem} Because the fiber of the bundle is a 3-dimensional manifold $M$, the triviality of the bundle actually follows from homotopic triviality without the dynamical assumption, that is, without assuming the existence of fiberwise Anosov flow.
-Namely, when the base $X$ is a simplicial complex then a homotopically trivial bundle can be topologically (smoothly) trivialized provided that the group $\text{Diff}_0(M)$ ($\text{Top}_0(M)$) of diffeomorphisms (homeomorphisms) which are homotopic to identity is (weakly) homotopy equivalent to a point.
-Indeed, the construction of such trivialization can be carried out in a straightforward way by inductively extending the trivializing map over the skeleta of $X$ using vanishing of higher homotopy groups of $\text{Diff}_0(M)$ ($\text{Top}_0(M)$).
+\begin{rem} Because the fiber of the bundle is a $3$-dimensional manifold $M$, the triviality of the bundle actually follows from homotopic triviality without the dynamical assumption, that is, without assuming the existence of fiberwise Anosov flow.
+Namely, denote by $\text{G}_0(M)$, $\text{Top}_0(M)$ and $\text{Diff}_0(M)$ the spaces of self-homotopy equivalences, homeomorphisms and diffeomorphisms, respectively, which are homotopic to identity (i.e., the connected components of $id_M$).
+If the base $X$ is a simplicial complex then a homotopically trivial bundle can be topologically (smoothly) trivialized provided that the inclusion $\text{Top}_0(M)\subset\text{G}_0(M)$ ($\text{Diff}_0(M)\subset\text{G}_0(M)$) is a (weak) homotopy equivalence.
+Indeed, then the construction of such a trivialization can be carried out in a straightforward way by inductively extending the trivializing map over the skeleta of $X$.

-When $M$ is Haken $\text{Top}_0(M)\simeq *$ by work of Hatcher~\cite{H76} and Ivanov~\cite{I76}.
-Further combining with Hatcher's proof of the Smale conjecture $\text{Diff}(\mathbb D^3, \partial)\simeq *$~\cite{H83} one also has $\text{Diff}_0(M)\simeq *$.
-When $M$ is hyperbolic Gabai proved that $\text{Diff}_0(M)\simeq *$~\cite{G01}.\footnote{We would like to thank Tom Farrell for his help with these references.} Hence in the case when $M$ is Haken or hyperbolic the bundle is, in fact, smoothly trivial due to deep work in 3-manifold topology without employing the Anosov assumption.
+When $M$ is Haken $\text{Top}_0(M)\subset\text{G}_0(M)$ is a homotopy equivalence by work of Hatcher~\cite{H76} and Ivanov~\cite{I76}.
+Further combining with Hatcher's proof of the Smale conjecture $\text{Diff}(\mathbb D^3, \partial)\simeq *$~\cite{H83} one deduces that $\text{Diff}_0(M)\subset\text{G}_0(M)$ is a weak homotopy equivalence from the work of Cerf~\cite{cer68}.
+When $M$ is hyperbolic, Gabai proved that $\text{Diff}_0(M)\simeq *$~\cite{G01}.\footnote{We would like to thank Tom Farrell for his help with these references.} Hence, when $M$ is Haken or hyperbolic the bundle is, in fact, smoothly trivial due to deep work in $3$-manifold topology without employing the Anosov assumption.
 (The case when $X$ is a closed topological manifold would follow as in the end of the proof of Corollary \ref{cor_FG} in Section \ref{sec:proof_for_R_covered}).

 However our proof of topological triviality (using the Anosov assumption) is much simpler, as it only relies on the fact that $\text{Diff}_0(M)$ is path-connected (see~Theorem~\ref{cor:Calegari}) and is indifferent to the type of 3-manifold $M$. \end{rem}